 Besides, if you meet data loss while the resetting process, the message extractor — PhoneRescue for Android provides you a safer and more efficient way to recover all your lost data.
 With it, you can recover deleted photos, messages, contacts, etc. Firstly, let’s have a better understanding of PhoneRescue for Android.

 Free Download * 100% Clean & Safe

 Step 1.
 Free download and launch the PhoneRescue for Android on your computer > Connect your Android phone to your computer with a USB cable.

 Step 2.
 It will automatically recognize your Android device.
 After that, you will see the interface below.
 It displays all file types supported by PhoneRescue for Android.
 Please tick the data you want to recover, and then click the Next button on the right.

 Step 3.
 Preview the lost data and select the one(s) you prefer > Click To Device or To Computer button on the bottom right corner to begin the recovering process.

-We hope you would have definitely fixed “unfortunately, messages have stopped” error on Android Galaxy S8 with the solutions above.
-They are simple to operate and everybody can easily perform.
-Besides, if you meet data loss while resetting, the message extractor is also useful, you can download one to have a try.
+We hope you would have definitely fixed the “unfortunately, messages have stopped” error on Android Galaxy S8 with the solutions above.
+And As you can see, with DroidKit, it is quite easy to fix messages app keeps crashing problem on Android phones.
+So why not download one to have a try.